 Standing majestically on the Old Town Square, St. Vitus is Prague’s largest and most important cathedral.
 The entrance to the cathedral lies between the Second and Third Courtyard of Prague Castle.
 The foundation was laid by Charles I, and It took almost 600 years to build the French Gothic cathedral.
 It was finally completed in 1929.
 Visitors can admire the stained glass windows, ceilings with frescoes, and life-sized sculptors.
 Semi-precious stones and 16th-century paintings adorn the walls, and a staircase leads to a chamber containing the Bohemian crown jewels.
 Along with religious services, coronations of Czech kings and queens took place here.

-Named in honor of King Charles IV, the Charles Bridge is a picture postcard landmark of the city of Prague.
+Named in honor of King Charles IV, the Charles Bridge is a picture postcard landmark and something that has made Prague famous.
 Along with many other bridges, it crosses over the Vltava River and connects the Old Town with the Malá Strana (Little Quarter) and the Staré Město (Old Town).
 The bridge was completed in 1402 and is one of the most famous bridges in the world.
 It’s made of Bohemian stone with 30 statues built into its structure.
 You can climb the defensive Gothic towers at each end for a panoramic view of the city.
 The atmosphere around the bridge is vibrant with hundreds of tourists, artists, musicians, and street vendors.
 At New Year’s the bridge provides a magical spot to see the fireworks around the city over the…

 Image courtesy of Flickr